-This policy pertains to institutional scholarships funded and administered by SUNY Oneonta, the State University College at Oneonta Foundation and the College at Oneonta Alumni Association.
+This policy pertains to institutional scholarships funded and administered by SUNY Oneonta, the SUNY Oneonta Foundation and the SUNY Oneonta Alumni Association.

-SUNY Oneonta has adopted this policy to formalize the college’s practices related to general scholarship eligibility, awarding and renewability.
+SUNY Oneonta has adopted this policy to formalize the university's practices related to general scholarship eligibility, awarding and renewability.

 Applicability of Policy

 This policy applies to all students who are recipients of scholarship support administered by SUNY Oneonta.

 - Unless specifically noted in the individual scholarship description, recipients must be matriculated in a degree program and registered full time (12 credits); or negotiate a valid consortium agreement; or serve in a full-time internship; or be enrolled full time in a study abroad program.